birbkeks/birbpack/README.md

 # How to install modpack with Prism/ATlauncher: (Recommended)

+## With Modrinth Modpacks
+1. Click on "Add Instance", then "Modrinth" and search for "birb modpack".
+2. Select the version you want to install (lastest version is recommended), and hit "OK".

+## Manual Installation
 1. Install the modpack from [here](https://github.com/birbkeks/birb-modpack/releases/download/modpack-0.0.2/BirbModpack.mrpack)
 2. Click on "Add Instance", then "Import" and select `BirbModpack.mrpack`.